iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covid19___1.1/report.md

 > Useless messed up a BRAND NEW CELL PHONE.WOULD NOT RECOMEND AT ALL<br> :date: __2020-06-02 12:28:37__

 > I don't remember installing this app, I did leave my phone charging overnight with the WiFi on.
 Why can't they just have emailed you instead or have an entire page just for Covid updates in your local newspaper.<br> :date: __2020-05-29 13:24:39__

-> Won't keep working.
-Send to be issue with battery optimisation on my android phone<br> :date: __2020-05-25 18:03:02__